Itroublve/AntiSteal.NET/README.md

 When will it be released?

+<b>Been a while, I'll be working on this in summer during my break, due to me having school and exams right now ;)</b>

 *Currently I'm working on it, and it can take sometime.
 I don't want to give any kind of estimates as I'm unaware of how much time I've got and if everything will work as planned!*